 Once each year, the CPA is included on the agendas of the Park & Recreation, Conservation, and Historical Commissions, Bike Path Committee, the Planning Board, the Salem Redevelopment Authority and the Salem Housing Authority.
-CPA is also on the agenda of the Neighborhood Improvement Advisory Committee, whose members represent all of the various neighborhood associations.
+CPA is also on the agenda of the Neighborhood Improvement Advisory Committee; whose members represent all of the various neighborhood associations.

-An annual public hearing is held at 120 Washington Street, which includes a PowerPoint presentation and time for questions and comments.
-The FY18 public hearing was held on October 10, 2017.
+An annual public hearing is held at 98 Washington Street, which includes a PowerPoint presentation and time for questions and comments.
+The FY19 public hearing was held on October 9, 2018.
 All persons in attendance received a copy of the PowerPoint Presentation and a survey.
-Written public comment were accepted through October 27, 2017 and were considered during the development of the Draft Community Preservation Plan.
+Written public comment is accepted through October 26, 2018 and is considered during the development of the Draft Community Preservation Plan.

-The Draft Community Preservation Plan is made available for a two week public comment period prior to finalization.
+The Draft Community Preservation Plan is made available for a two-week public comment period prior to finalization.